-economists to reconsider the problem (see James Buchanan and Gordon Tullock, 1962; William A. Niskanen, 1971).
+There is another strand of Western literature, however, that persuasively shows how political action, politicians and bureaucrats, perhaps even more significantly than the market, can fail to coordinate the economy.
+This doubt, voiced long ago by the Austrian school and then reformulated in the arguments of public-choice theory, has induced economists to reconsider the problem (see James Buchanan and Gordon Tullock, 1962; William A. Niskanen, 1971).
 Are those who intervene in the economy in the state's name intent only on serving the public interest?
-The question strikes a strong chord in anyone who has lived under the socialist system.
-Similarly relevant is the analysis critical of the welfare state for imposing a high level of redistribution that dulls the incentive for investment, innovation, and enterprise (see e.g., Assar Lindbeck, 1988).2
+The question strikes a strong chord in anyone who was lived under the socialist system.
+Similarly relevant is the analysis critical of welfare state for imposing a high level of redistribution that dulls the incentive for investment, innovation, and enterprise (see e.g., Assar Lindbeck, 1988).2

 However, when an Eastern European economist comes out of the library, he stops in confusion.
-He is still unfamiliar with capitalism from within; he would like to rely on the professional literature, but at least at first glance it seems to be giving him strongly conflicting directions.
-What should he be fighting for after all: a more or a less active state?
+He is still unfamiliar with capitalism from within; he would like to rely on the professional literature but at least at first glance it seems to be giving him strongly conflicting directions.
+What should he be fighting for after all: a more or less active state?

 This confusion can be contained to some extent by studying the literature more thoroughly.
 The normative proposals to be drawn from the theoretical literature are always conditional.
-The conditions under which the arguments apply are either stated explicitly or implied.
-Any Western expert giving advice to a postsocialist economy or any economist in a postsocialist country using Western literature when reaching his position has a duty to clarify these assumptions very carefully before citing "authoritative" Western economic writings.
+The conditions under which the argument apply are either stated explicitly or implied.
+Any Western expert giving advice to a postsocialist economy or in a postsocialist country using Western literature when reaching his position has a duty to clarify these assumptions very carefully before citing "authoritative" Western economic writings.
 Let me mention just two typical assumptions.

-1. The cited literature refers to a mature market and a stable, deeply rooted, and well-established democratic state that operates in the advanced capitalist countries of our time.
-The trouble is that the market and state in Hungary and the other postsocialist countries differ from this situation in several respects: the private sector is still immature, and the democratic institutions are weak and not yet fully developed.

-2. The literature assigns roles to the state and to the market assuming a capitalist system with permanent or slowly changing institutions and operating under robust rules of behavior.
-In contrast, the postsocialist system is in the midst of a revolutionary transformation: institutions vanish at breathtaking speed, others are just appearing, the legal system is changing at a very rapid rate by historical standards, and the behavior of every player in the economy keeps changing accordingly.
+- The cited literature refers to a mature market and a stable, deeply rooted, and well-established democratic state that operates in the advanced capitalist countries of our time.
+The trouble is that the market and state in Hungary and the other postsocialist countries differ from this situation in several respects: the private sector is still immature, and the democratic institutions are weak and not yet fully developed. - 2.
+The literature assigns roles to the state and to the market assuming a capitalist system with permanent or slowly changing institutions and operating under robust rules of behavior.
+In contrast, the postsocialist system is in the midst of a revolutionary transformation: institutions vanish at breathtaking speed, others are just appearing, the legal, system is changing at a very rapid rate by historic standards, and the behavior of every player in the economy keeps changing accordingly.
 So, a special kind of dynamic analysis is needed.